 At this time there is no playground at SUMP.
 Children will engage in daily gross motor activities and active free play in the church’s large Fellowship Hall.
-We will also take a weekly walk to the playground at Dorrier Park.

 Field Trips may be scheduled throughout the year.
 Parents are invited to assist as chaperones and by providing transportation.

 Registration & Enrollment